TO ASK YOUR WEDDING PHOTOGRAPHER

 What happens if a camera or card fails?

-I carry and use two identical cameras approximately 50:50, to allow instant access to two different lenses.
-In addition I always have a spare camera in the bag.
-Each camera simultaneously writes each image to two different cards, so in the extremely rare event of a card failure, all images are safely on a second card.
+Each camera simultaneously writes each image to two different cards, so in the extremely rare event of a card failure, all images are safely backed up to a second card.

 What happens after the wedding?
 How secure are my wedding photographs?

-The image files are safely backed up to an off-site server and duplicated.
-Images are then carefully edited and processed and the finished images uploaded to your own password-protected web page.
+Images are then carefully edited and processed and the finished images uploaded to another off-site server from where you can view your own password-protected web pages.

 How do you produce black & white?